FAQs about DWeb Camp

 Financial Support:

-Q: Due to my financial circumstances, I would very much like to volunteer to cover 100% of the related costs.
+Q: Due to my financial circumstances, I would very much like to be a Link Helper to cover 100% of the related costs.

-A: Read the Participate page and fill out the Volunteer application.
-(Closes March 31)
+A: Read the Participate page and find the Link Helper application and deadlines there.

 Here’s what we are planning:

-If you come during the camp June 21-25 (Wednesday-Sunday) and volunteer for 5-three hour shifts (total of 15 hours) on a team like parking, food service, welcome & information, set up--you can get a 50% reimbursement of your registration.
-If selected, we will reimburse you after you have completed your volunteer hours.
+If you come during the camp Wednesday-Sunday and help for 5-three hour shifts (total of 15 hours) on a team like parking, food service, welcome & information, set up--you can get a 50% reimbursement of your registration.
+If selected, we will reimburse you after you have completed your helper hours.

-If you can spare more time and come for the Build portion of the camp (Monday-Wednesday, June 19-21) or the Take Down portion (Sunday, June 25) then you can qualify for 100% ticket reimbursement by dedicating 18 hours before/after camp and 4-three-hour shifts during camp, (total of 30 hours.)
+If you can spare more time and come for the BUILD portion of the camp (Monday-Wednesday) and the TAKEDOWN portion (Sunday) then you can qualify for 100% ticket reimbursement by dedicating hours before/after camp and FIVE 3-three hour shifts during camp, (total of BUILD, 15 hours, TAKEDOWN) .

 Q: I live in New Zealand, and I'd love to know if there's any support for people traveling from further afield - scholarships around tickets or travel.